-Located between the North Gallery and the South Gallery, the library is free to use but you do need to register.
-The library contains books and manuscripts on every facet of freemasonry.
-There’s a changing temporary exhibition related to the library and archives displayed in the centre aisle.
+Located between the North Gallery and the South Gallery, the restored Art Deco Library is free to use but you do need to register to see the books.
+The Library and Archives contain books and manuscripts on every facet of freemasonry.
+There’s a changing temporary exhibition based on the collections displayed in the centre aisle.

 Toilets and baby changing

 There are unisex toilets with baby changing facilities in the corridor between the Museum's North Gallery and Library.
 There is a wheelchair-accessible toilet too, but please ask our team to help, as you'll need to go through some doors.

 The award-winning Shop at Freemasons' Hall can be found at the top of the stairs on the first floor next to the Museum.
 You can find our full gift range for the Museum here, along with a wide collection of publications on freemasonry and souvenirs from your visit.

 There is a public café on the ground floor of Freemasons' Hall.
 You can sit down and relax with some light refreshment here.